Toma400/Nimfire/readme.md

 - **be simple and user-friendly**
   - no unnecessary verbosity of code, we are coding Nim after all
   - well documented code, examples and possibility to learn from short examples
-  - and also being batteries-included in terms of having GUI elements, so you don't need to write your own (it's totally possible though!)
+  - being batteries-included in terms of having GUI elements, so you don't need to write your own (it's totally possible though!)

 ### Installation
 To install the library, simply run such command in terminal: